zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part3.md

    It can detect missing parts and makes the mapping schema robust against changes in the domain models.
-   * **Early error discovery** - If a static language is used then the consistency check and the verifications are carried out at the compile-time.
-This may be instrumental in early discovering of possible inconsistencies in the mapping.
+   * **Early error discovery** - If a static language is used then the consistency check and the verifications are carried out at compile-time.
+It follows that possible errors and inconsistencies in the mapping may be caught early.

 Java's type system does not provide sufficient means to express the real character of objects by type.
 Therefore, designers must resort to the modeling of the object